dhoegh/BuildExecutable.jl/README.md

 the REPL and running the executable.

 If packages with binary dependacies is used the produced executable will not function properly.

 ## Note on portability
-The executable produced by `build_executable` is known to be portable acroos windows computers, and OSX, but not on Linux.
+The executable produced by `build_executable` is known to be portable across Windows computers, and OS X, but not on Linux.
 To increase the portablity use an older `cpu_target` target as `"core2"` instead of `"native"`.